Ye-We1/Ye-We1.github.io/_teaching/2023-spring-teaching-1.md

 location: "Loughborough, UK"
 ---

-As a Teaching Assistant for the Computer Animation Module at Loughborough University, I played an active role in supporting undergraduate students in their journey to understand and master the fundamentals of computer-generated animations.
-My main responsibilities during the course included:
+As a Teaching Assistant for the Applied Machine Learning Module, my primary goal is to support postgraduate students in their journey to understand and master various machine learning techniques and their applications.
+I strive to create a stimulating and engaging learning environment, where students can develop their skills and knowledge in order to tackle real-world problems using both classical machine learning and deep learning methods.
+My key responsibilities during the course include:

-* Providing guidance to students on the concepts and principles of widely-used computer animation algorithms, ensuring they were able to grasp the material effectively.
-* Assisting students during lab sessions as they worked with MATLAB for programming, answering their questions, and helping them troubleshoot any issues they encountered.
-* Facilitating an engaging and supportive learning environment that allowed students to experiment with different animation techniques and fostered their creativity and problem-solving skills.
+* Clarifying complex concepts and principles related to machine learning, ensuring students fully comprehend the material and can effectively apply these techniques to diverse scenarios.
+* Offering guidance and support during lab sessions, answering questions, and assisting students as they work with various machine learning tools and programming languages, such as Python, scikit-learn, TensorFlow, and Keras.
+* Providing constructive feedback on their lab works, including designing machine learning pipelines and working with Convolutional Neural Networks for image analysis, enabling students to refine their problem-solving and analytical skills.
+* Encouraging collaborative learning and fostering an inclusive environment, where students feel comfortable sharing their ideas and asking questions, ultimately contributing to their academic and professional growth.

+By actively engaging with students and providing comprehensive support, I aim to facilitate a productive learning experience that nurtures their passion for machine learning and prepares them for success in their future endeavors.